Renewal Contact Processes: phase transition and survival: Closeness to determinism

 These estimates imply that $P(A_j) \asymp U(j,j+1)^{2}$ for some constant $K(M, \epsilon)$.
 Using the estimate given by the Strong Renewal Theorem \eqref{eq:srt_U}, defining $n = n(j)$ as the only integer satisfying $2^{n} \le j < 2^{n+1}$ we have

 Thus, $E X_n$ satisfies

-To finish the proof we must show that $E X_n^{2}$ has an upper bound of the same order of magnitude.
+which by our assumption on $\alpha$ tends to infinity as $n$ becomes large.
+To finish the proof we must show that $E X_n^{2}$ has an upper bound of the same order of magnitude as $(E X_n)^{2}$.
 While proving first moment estimates, we concluded that $P(A_j)$ is comparable to the probability of the event

-The same argument shows that $P(A_j \cap A_k) \asymp P(A'_j \cap A'_k)$, so it suffices to give an appropriate upper bound to
+The same argument shows that $P(A_j \cap A_k) \le P(A'_j \cap A'_k)$, so it suffices to give an appropriate upper bound to

 Our analysis rests on bounding $P(A'_k \mid A'_j)$.
 We note that for $j<k$ an application of the Markov property on the first renewal inside $[j, j+1]$ implies

 for some positive $K(\epsilon, M)$.
 In particular, an upper bound on $P(A'_k \mid A'_j)$ will follow from bounding